NBISweden/aMeta/README.md

 ## Quick start

-The workflow requires a configuration file `config/config.yaml`, here we provide and example:
+The workflow requires a sample-file `config/samples.tsv` and a configuration file `config/config.yaml`, we provide examples for both.

+Here is an example of `samples.tsv`:

+    sample	fastq
+    foo	data/foo.fq.gz
+    bar	data/bar.fq.gz

+Here is an example of `config.yaml`:

     samplesheet: "config/samples.tsv"
     samples: